Skip to main content

 1. Open Rufus, select the device, the selected device should display a capacity consistent with the inserted burning card.

-2. Select the Boot type, which defaults to Image file.
+2. Select boot type, this defaults to selecting Image file.

-3. Select the image file, click the Select button next to Boot type, and select the extracted .img file.
+3. Select the image file, click the Select button next to Boot type selection, and select the extracted .img file.

-4. After selecting the image file, the Boot type will change to the filename of the image file.
+4. After selecting the image file, Boot type selection will change to the file name of the image file.

-6. After burning is complete, the computer will emit a sound, and the progress bar will show Ready.
+6. After burning is completed, the computer will emit a sound, and the progress bar will show Ready.

-7. After burning is complete, do not rush to remove the burning card.
+7. After burning is completed, do not remove the burning card immediately.

-8. Open File Explorer and check if there is a U drive or removable disk named FlyOS-Conf.
+8. Open File Explorer and check if there is a U-disk or removable disk named FlyOS-Conf.

-9. Open FlyOS-Conf.
-If the two files in the picture below exist, it means the burning was successful.
+9. Open FlyOS-Conf, if there are two files as shown in the picture below, it means the burning is successful.

-10. Install the system card onto the motherboard.
+10. Install the system card on the motherboard.

 Install System Card

-• After burning the system to the TF card, you need to connect the TF card to the back of LITE2.1, otherwise the system will not start
+• After flashing the system to the TF card, you need to connect the TF card to the back of the LITE2.1 here; otherwise, the system cannot boot

 Install Antenna